-Money can be one of the biggest sources of internal and interpersonal conflict and struggle we experience in our lives.
-Research suggests that conflict about finances take longer to resolve, and if they occur often enough in marriages, can predict divorce.
-Stress and anxiety about money can also have a significant impact on your health and wellbeing.
-Although talking about money often feels uncomfortable or taboo, it may be exactly what you and/or your partner need, and a financial therapist can help you begin to resolve your issues.
-Financial therapy focuses on the problems you experience, both within yourself and within your important relationships, related to money and finances.
+Emotions can play a large role when it comes to money and finances.
+Financial therapy focuses on the difficulties you experience, both within yourself and within your important relationships, related to this topic.
 Your therapist will help you and your loved ones better understand what has been keeping you from finding satisfaction and happiness with your finances.
 This may involve exploring beliefs about money and self-worth that were passed down from parents, ways to self-soothe anxieties that arise about money or your financial struggles, or developing healthier communication skills between you and your partner to reduce conflict when discussing sensitive matters related to your finances.

 Financial therapy is useful for individuals and couples, including those who have been married for many years and those who are planning to get married or commit to a long-term relationship.
-Financial therapy can be beneficial in any relationship where money is shared, for example with business partners or between parents and their children.
+Financial therapy can be beneficial in any relationship where the money is shared, for example with business partners or between parents and their children.